Note: This page links to 1970s and 1980s pitcher Bill Campbell; for the broadcaster of the same name, click here

 - Final Game April 30, 1987

 - Born August 9, 1948 in Highland Park, MI USA

 He made a nice comeback when he joined the Chicago Cubs in 1982, pitching 62 games and 100 innings as the Cubs' second top reliever behind Lee Smith.
-In 1983, he led the National League in games pitched with 82 and threw 122 1/3 innings, but his ERA went up from 3.69 to 4.49.
-He was traded to the Philadelphia Phillies before the 1984 season, and thus missed both the Phillies' 1983 run to the World Series and the Cubs' first postseason appearance since 1945 in 1984.
-He had a decent season as a middle reliever for the Phils in 1984, going 6-5, 3.43 in 57 games, and played a similar role with the St. Louis Cardinals in 1985 when he was 5-3, 3.50 in 50 games.
-He finally made the postseason at age 36 that year, making three scoreless appearances against the Los Angeles Dodgers in the 1985 NLCS and giving up a run in 4 innings against the Kansas City Royals in the 1985 World Series.
-He moved again in 1986, to the Detroit Tigers, where he was 3-6, 3.88 in 34 games.
-Nearing the end of the line, he was invited to spring training by the Montreal Expos a few weeks after its start in 1987 and managed to make the team's opening day roster, but he had little left. he gave up 18 hits and 12 runs in 10 innings that April and was released at the end of the month, ending his career.
+In 1983, he led the National League in games pitched (82) and threw 122 1/3 innings, but his ERA went up from 3.69 to 4.49.
+He was traded to the Philadelphia Phillies before the 1984 season, missing both the Phillies' 1983 run to the World Series and the Cubs' first postseason appearance since 1945 in 1984.
+He had a decent season as a middle reliever for the Phils, going 6-5, 3.43 in 57 games, and played a similar role with the St. Louis Cardinals in 1985 when he was 5-3, 3.50 in 50 games.
+He finally made the postseason at age 36, making three scoreless appearances against the Los Angeles Dodgers in the 1985 NLCS and giving up a run in 4 innings against the Kansas City Royals in the 1985 World Series.
+He moved again in 1986 to the Detroit Tigers, where he was 3-6, 3.88 in 34 games.
+Nearing the end of the line, he was invited to spring training by the Montreal Expos a few weeks after its start in 1987 and managed to make the team's Opening Day roster, but he had little left.
+Bill gave up 18 hits and 12 runs in 10 innings that April and was released at the end of the month, ending his career.

 Campbell saw combat duty in Vietnam as a radio operator for the 101st Airborne.

 - 1972 Pitcher of the Year Southern League Charlotte Hornets